Skip to content

 Contingent Decisions

-Decisions that were already identified but were set aside until the suitable conditions are available or met with.
-Conditions such as time, price, availability, motivation, energy.
+A Contingent Decision has already been made in principle but is set aside until conditions are met.
+Conditions can be time, price, availability, motivation, or energy.

 A Contingent Decision is one that has been made in principle but is waiting for the right conditions.